Most children start school at 5 although in New Zealand you do not legally have to start school until you are 6.

-Please wear comfortable clothes to play in – leave the school uniform for their first day as this adds to the specialness of the day.
+Please make sure your child is wearing comfortable clothes to play in – leave the school uniform for their first day as this adds to the specialness of the day.
 Comfortable shoes are preferred; we suggest that children wear sports shoes.
 The velcrostrap shoes are great as often children can manage these themselves.

 Food - bring a small amount of food that could be eaten in the morning.
 We suggest a muffin, small sandwich or fruit.
 Packaged foods are not always the best.
-Tamariki often need to graze upon their kai during the day.
+Tamariki often need to graze upon their snack food during the day.

-When you start school you need to wear your uniform every day.
-During Terms 1 and 4 you will need to wear your hat whenever you are outside.
-Many of our tamariki has their name embroided on the brim.
-Bring your togs during the summer as we try to swim every day.
+When your child starts school they must wear the school uniform every day.
+During Terms 1 and 4 they will need to wear a sunhat whenever they are outside.
+Many of our tamariki have their name embroided on the brim.
+We recommend bringing togs to school during the summer as we try to swim every day.

-Prior to starting school you are invited to join our Acorns Group on the 5th Wednesday of each term.
-10am – 11am.
-A very informal cup of coffee and chat.
-Purchase a pool key for $50 or come and enjoy the playground at any time.
+Prior to starting school you are invited to join our Acorns Group each term, 10am – 11am.
+A very informal cup of coffee and chat to meet other parents of children starting around the same time.

 EVERYONE who goes on the bus MUST wear a bus vest.
 There are some spare vests that we can give you.
-Check with Ms Richmond or Mrs Miller about which bus you will be on.
+Check with the office about which bus you will be on.
 We will try to give you a bus buddy when you first go on the bus.
 We suggest that one way is the best way to start; This may be the morning route as we are often less tired or could be the shortest route.